Bait and Switch is the oldest scam in the book. Many Barefoot Writer reviews accuse the club of operating this scam.

 “I paid $49 for the Barefoot Writer subscription.
 To actually go through the program that trains you.
 I was asked to pay $148.
 I backed out after reading negative reviews.”

-I can understand the disappointment by this person joining the Barefoot Writer hoping to learn everything from a club.
+I can understand the disappointment of this person joining the Barefoot Writer hoping to learn everything from a club.
 This is not possible.

 Professional cubs are responsible to recommend advanced training courses for members’ personal development.